C++ Classes And Objects - C++ Programming Tutorial

 C++ Class

-In C++, a class is a user-defined data type that acts as a blueprint to create an object.
-It is used to collect the data members and member functions into a single unit.
-A class keyword is used to create a class in C++.
-A class has several features, including fields, methods, constructors, etc.
+In C++, a class represents a custom data type serving as a template for object creation.
+It consolidates data members and member functions into a cohesive entity.
+The class keyword is employed to define a class in C++.
+Notable attributes of a class encompass fields, methods, constructors, and more.

 For Example: